 Market risk is the potential for loss of income or decrease in the value of net assets caused by movements in the levels and prices of financial instruments.
 The Company's exposure to market risk consists of interest rate risk and foreign exchange risk.

 Interest Rate Risk and risk mitigation

-The Company's exposure to interest rate risk stems from basis risk.
+The Company's key exposure to interest rate risk stems from the interest income earnt on placements with Santander UK plc versus the interest expense against customer deposits.